 The Vice Provost for Academic Personnel (VPAP) is designated by the Chancellor and the Provost and Executive Vice Chancellor (PEVC) to develop and implement academic review procedures for the Riverside campus (APM 220-80-c).
 The VPAP facilitates all Academic Personnel actions on behalf of the Chancellor and the (Chancellor's designee) via the Academic Personnel Office (APO).
 All items must be submitted to APO via the appropriate Dean's Office and be addressed to the Chancellor.
 The VPAP is designated by the Chancellor and PEVC to review and approve all academic search plans.
+Refer to the Delegation of and PEVC to review and approve all academic search plans.
 Refer to the Delegation of Authority chart for information on the final authority on academic review actions.

-The Office of Equal Employment and Affirmative Action (EEAA) (formerly Office of Faculty and Staff Affirmative Action, OFSAA) is responsible for ensuring that every aspect of the academic recruitment and selection process conforms to established legal requirements and University guidelines relating to equal employment opportunity, affirmative action, and non-discrimination.
-In this role, the EEAA reviews and routes search plans for approval by the VPAP, conducts analyses of recruitment pool statistics, and monitors external outreach recruitment efforts.
-EEAA serves as a resource to hiring departments seeking guidance for best recruiting practices.
+The Office of Civil Rights (EoAA) is responsible for ensuring that every aspect of the academic recruitment and selection process conforms to established legal requirements and University guidelines relating to equal employment opportunity, affirmative action, and non-discrimination.
+In this role, the EOAA reviews and routes search plans for approval by the VPAP, conducts analyses of recruitment pool statistics, and monitors external outreach recruitment efforts.
+EOA serves as a resource to hiring departments seeking guidance for best recruiting practices.